block-core/ariton-website/README.md

 ### Registries

 Anyone can provide "Registry as a Service" within a community, which are curated lists of data.
-Examples for this are Land Registry.
+Examples for this are Land Registry and Business Registry.

 ### Verification